wp-plugins/sr-scroll-to-top-wp/readme.txt

 If you need link support in ticker, you have to purchase premium version.
 Premium version is coming soon.
 Please wait for that.

 == Screenshots ==
-1.option panel menu.
+1.option panel menu
-2.sr-scroll to top-wp plugin Admin Panel Screenshot.
-3.sr-scroll to top-wp plugin look like every page in WordPress theme.
+2.sr-scroll to top-wp plugin Admin Panel Screenshot 3.sr-scroll to top-wp plugin look like every page in WordPress theme

 == Changelog ==